| Note I: This method may not be

 condensible vapours have been re-liquified and no

+further correction is necessary.
 Step 7 - If the tank liquid levels before

 and after the second line press differ from one